simulatrex/simulatrex-engine/README.md

 # Simulatrex

+Full description and examples can be found [here](ttps://dominikscherm.substack.com/p/introducing-simulatrex).

 Simulatrex is a Large Language Model (LLM) based simulation framework designed to run social science simulations involving multi-agent structures and hierarchies.
 It provides a robust and flexible platform for creating and running complex simulations, making it an ideal tool for researchers and developers in the field of social sciences, artificial intelligence, and more.

 ## Features